 If you’re the one doing the thrusting and your implement of choice – be it penis or dildo – then you have to be hyper conscious of how deeply you’re thrusting.
 Some people hate the sensation of having their cervix hit.
 Or, if they do find that the flood of happy brain chemicals that blunt feelings of pain during sex, they might later end up with cramps and discomfort due to deep penetration.
 When in doubt, start shallow and wait for your partner to ask you to go more deeply – a little dirty talk is pretty fun, after all!

 Penetration shouldn’t hurt.
-If it is painful to have sex with a larger penis – or to have penetrative sex for the first time, for that matter – the culprit is much more likely to be a lack of adequate foreplay.
-Foreplay ensures that the vagina is expanded enough to comfortably be penetrated as well as lubricated to help things go more smoothly – though there are situations where using extra lube may be necessary.
-If you or your partner is still experiencing pain during penetration with plenty of arousal, then it’s time to talk to your doctor, as there are a couple of medical conditions that could be at play.
+If it is painful to have sex with a larger penis – or to have penetrative sex for the first time, for that matter – the culprit is often a lack of adequate foreplay.
+Foreplay ensures that the vagina is expanded enough to comfortably be penetrated as well as lubricated to help things go more smoothly – though there are many situations whereusing extra lube may be necessary.
+If you or your partner is still experiencing pain during penetration with plenty of arousal, then it’s time to talk to a doctor who is trained in sexual mediciner, as there are several medical conditions that could be at play.